Newton Knight: Legacy

 Newt himself, as well as his 1st Sgt., Jasper J. Collins, and Jasper's son, Loren, all denied the myth of secession during their lifetimes.
 In separate interviews or publications, these three men made the same point: that it was their belief that Jones County had never left the Union in the first place.

 Bynum explored the regional history beyond the War, examining the common-law marriages of Newton Knight and Rachel, a freedwoman, and of two pairs of their grown children, forming three interracial families.
 She traces their legacy into the twentieth century, including a case that reached the Mississippi Supreme Court.

-Sally Jenkins and John Stauffer wrote a popular account (without footnotes) that expands marginally on Leverett's and Bynum's research.
-The authors emphasize the extent to which Knight ended Confederate control of Jones County during the war and continued to express anti-racist, pro-Unionist sympathies during Reconstruction.
+Sally Jenkins and John Stauffer wrote a popular account, 'The State of Jones', that expands marginally on Leverett's and Bynum's research.
+The authors emphasize the extent to which Knight and his close allies ended Confederate control of Jones County during the war and continued to express anti-racist, pro-Unionist sympathies during Reconstruction.

-Fiction and film
+In popular culture

-James H. Street's novel, Tap Roots (1942), is loosely based on the Knight Company's actions.
+James H. Street's 1942 novel, Tap Roots, is very loosely based on the Knight Company's actions.
 The novel's protagonist, Hoab Dabney, was inspired by Newton Knight.
 The book was the basis of the 1948 film, Tap Roots, directed by George Marshall and starring Van Heflin and Susan Hayward.

-Film director Gary Ross developed the movie titled Free State of Jones (2016), starring Matthew McConaughey and English actress Gugu Mbatha-Raw.
-The movie closely follows Knight's life, but was a box office bomb, making only $25 million on a $50 million budget.
+In 2016, the film Free State of Jones, directed by Gary Ross and starring Matthew McConaughey and Gugu Mbatha-Raw, was released.
+The film closely follows Knight's life.